akulnurislam/social-game/README.md

 - For a detailed system design, see the [Architecture Overview](./ARCHITECTURE.md)
 - For request/response specifications, see the [API Documentation](./API.md)
+- For testing instructions and simulation flows, see the [Testing Guide](./TESTING.md)

 ## Project Structure
 <details>